GRIDAPPSD/CIMHub/CPYDAR/README.md

     - **gld_link** is the name of a GridLAB-D branch for power and current flow; only links, e.g., line or transformer, may be used.
 Do not use this when **skip_gld** is ```True```
     - **gld_bus** is the name of a GridLAB-D bus attached to **gld_link**.
 Do not use this when **skip_gld** is ```True```

+## Exporting ePHASORSIM Spreadsheets

+The test case conversion to ePHASORSIM is executed with ```python3 ePHASORSIM.py [0,1,2]```.
+The numerical command-line argument converts _ieee13x_, _ieee123x_, and _j1red_, respectively.
+If not provided, the script converts _ieee13x_ by default.

+The ePHASORSIM exporter adds prefixes to the component names, in the effort to make them unique:

+- Voltage Source prefix is VS_
+- Line prefix is LN_
+- Load prefix is LD_
+- Shunt prefix is SH_
+- Transformer prefix is XF_
+- Switch prefix is SW_
+- There is no prefix on Bus names

+The exporter writes distributed energy resources (DER) as Loads with negative power if generating, or with positive power for storage that is charging.

+## Load Flow Comparison Results

 The script outputs include the comparisons requested from **check_branches**, and summary information:

 - **Nbus** is the number of buses found in [Base OpenDSS, Converted OpenDSS, Converted GridLAB-D]